Genivia/ugrep/README.md

            a\?b   Matches a?b,                 but not a, b, ab, axb, a/b

-           Note  that  exclude  glob patterns take priority over include glob pat- terns  when  specified  with  options  -g,  --exclude,   --exclude-dir, --include and include-dir.
+           Note that exclude glob patterns take priority over include glob patterns when specified with options -g, --exclude, --exclude-dir, --include and include-dir.

            Glob patterns specified with prefix `!' in any of the files associated with --include-from, --exclude-from and --ignore-files will negate a previous glob match.
-That is, any matching file or directory excluded by a previous glob pattern  specified  in  the  files  associated  with --exclude-from  or --ignore-file will become included again.
+That is, any matching file or directory excluded by a previous glob pattern specified in the files associated with --exclude- from or --ignore-file will become included again.
 Likewise, any matching file or directory included by a previous glob pattern specified in the files associated with --include-from will become excluded again.

     ENVIRONMENT
            GREP_PATH
                   May be used to specify a file path to pattern files.
-The  file path  is used by option -f to open a pattern file, when the pat- tern file does not exist.
+The file path is used by option -f to open a pattern file, when the pattern file does not exist.

            GREP_COLOR
                   May be used to specify ANSI SGR parameters to highlight matches when option --color is used, e.g. 1;35;40 shows pattern matches in bold magenta text on a black background.
 Deprecated in favor of GREP_COLORS, but still supported.

            GREP_COLORS
                   May be used to specify ANSI SGR parameters to highlight matches and other attributes when option --color is used.
 Its value is a colon-separated list of ANSI SGR parameters that defaults to cx=33:mt=1;31:fn=1;35:ln=1;32:cn=1;32:bn=1;32:se=36.
 The mt=,
                   ms=, and mc= capabilities of GREP_COLORS take priority over GREP_COLOR.
 Option --colors takes priority over GREP_COLORS.

     GREP_COLORS
-           Colors are specified as string of colon-separated ANSI  SGR  parameters of  the  form  `what=substring', where `substring' is a semicolon-sepa- rated list of ANSI SGR codes or `k' (black), `r'  (red),  `g'  (green), `y'  (yellow),  `b'  (blue),  `m'  (magenta),  `c' (cyan), `w' (white).
+           Colors are specified as string of colon-separated ANSI SGR parameters of the form `what=substring', where `substring' is a semicolon-separated list of ANSI SGR codes or `k' (black), `r' (red), `g' (green), `y' (yellow), `b' (blue), `m' (magenta), `c' (cyan), `w' (white).
 Upper case specifies background colors.
 A `+' qualifies a color as bright.
 A foreground and a background color may be combined with one or more font properties `n' (normal), `f' (faint), `h' (highlight), `i' (invert), `u' (underline).
 Substrings may be specified for:

            sl=    SGR substring for selected lines.